callbag/callbag/getting-started.md

 ## Handshakes and talkbacks

 A handshake is when the sink greets the source and the source greets the sink back.
 Usually the order is `source(0, sink)` then inside the implementation of `source` we call `sink(0, talkback)`.
-Notice that `talkback` as the payload.
+Notice that `talkback` is the payload.
 It is possible that `talkback === source`, but often the talkback will be another function.

 Talkbacks receive `type=1` and `type=2` messages from the sink, but never `type=0`, because the handshake has already occurred (it's just two `type=0` messages, not more than two).